CaptnJayce/SunTzuBot/README.md

 # suntzubot
-A simple discord bot that sends Sun Tzu The Art of War quotes to my server at sunset and sunrise.
+A simple python discord bot that sends 'Sun Tzu The Art of War' quotes to my server at sunset and sunrise.

-Necessary
+Necessary:

     ❌ Time should synchronize with actual sunrise and sunset ✔️ Quotes should be random